-- · Number of cases heard and determined - Nature of judgments made in upholding the law and levels of impartiality - Time taken to hear cases and deliver judgment(s) - Number of judicial officers trained on Gender Based Violence - Number of researchers aiding judicial officers on Gender Based Violence - Establishment of specialized Gender Based Violence courts - Number of pro bono lawyers registers - Number of simplified versions of Gender Based Violence legislations - Number of new courts established - Number of judiciary open days on which the issue of Gender Based Violence is addressed - Number of stations with open registers on Gender Based Violence cases/registers for convicted Gender Based Violence offenders - Established internal policies addressing Gender Based Violence - Service charters in place and operational.
+- Number of cases heard and determined. - Nature of judgments made in upholding the law and levels of impartiality. - Time taken to hear cases and deliver judgment(s). - Number of judicial officers trained on Gender Based Violence. - Number of researchers aiding judicial officers on Gender Based Violence - Establishment of specialized Gender Based Violence courts. - Number of pro bono lawyers' registers. - Number of simplified versions of Gender Based Violence legislations. - Number of new courts established. - Number of judiciary open days on which the issue of Gender Based Violence is addressed. - Number of stations with open registers on Gender Based Violence cases/ registers for convicted Gender Based Violence offenders. - Established internal policies addressing Gender Based Violence. - Service charters in place and operational. - Increased public confidence in the formal justice system.

-7.1.11 Independent Offices
+7.1.11 INDEPENDENT OFFICES